 So it can be presented to Council, the petition must:

 - be legibly written or typed or printed

 - clearly set out the request or submission of the petitioners

 - include the name and address of each person who signed or endorsed the petition

 - have the 'prayer' at the top of each page (to evidence that the signatories knew what they were attesting to)

 - use temperate language and must not contain content that may objectively be regarded as defamatory

 - be addressed to Council and delivered to the principal office of Council.

-If a petition is received the Chief Executive Officer must ensure the petition is placed on the agenda for the next ordinary meeting of Council.
-At this time a report identifying the number of signatories and purpose of the petition will be presented.
-The petition itself will be distributed to the Lord Mayor and Members of Council separately.
+The petition will be distributed to the Council Members separately.
 Members of the public may seek a copy of the full petition upon written request to the Chief Executive Officer.Back to Top